Saritasa/github-actions/generate-version/README.md

 - Build develop branch (-dev suffix).
 - Build release branch (-beta suffix).
 - Build every tag (it should belong to the main branch).
+- Do not build the main branch directly.

 You can also build feature/ and hotfix/ branches.
 They will use the branch name as a suffix.
 Example: